tendai22/dpans94_ja/app.md

 Some operating systems require that files be opened in a different mode to access their contents as an  unstructured stream of binary data rather than as a sequence of lines.

-The arguments to READ-FILE and WRITE-FILE are arrays of character storage elements, each  element consisting of at least 8 bits.
+The arguments to `READ-FILE` and `WRITE-FILE` are arrays of character storage elements, each  element consisting of at least 8 bits.
 The Technical Committee intends that, in BIN mode, the contents of  these storage elements can be written to a file and later read back without alteration.
-The Technical  Committee has declined to address issues regarding the impact of “wide” characters on the File and Block  word sets.
+The Technical  Committee has declined to address issues regarding the impact of "wide" characters on the File and Block  word sets.

 ##### A.11.6.1.1010 CREATE-FILE